 - Cucumbers — drink enormous amounts of water and need vertical training

-- Strawberries — slow to fruit and produce inconsistent results indoors
+- Strawberries — slow to fruit and produce inconsistent results indoors (though we explain how to make them work in our hydroponic strawberries guide)

 - Carrots and root vegetables — root crops are not suited to hydroponic methods at all